 The periodic lease is one that allows more flexibility.
 Here you are guaranteed occupation of the property for a certain period, which can be a month, six months, a year, and so on, but you are allowed to terminate the lease by giving notice.
-For example, in a month-to-month lease, you must give one months’ notice; for a six months lease, you must give three months’ notice; and for a yearly lease, you must give six months’ notice of termination.
+For example, in a month- to- month lease, you must give one months’ notice; for a six month lease, you must give three months’ notice; and for a yearly lease, you must give six months’ notice of termination.

 Rights and Responsibilities

 Each party to a tenancy has rights and responsibilities which are called covenants.
 Covenants may be expressed (those included in your agreement) or may be implied (those provided for by law).
 On the landlord’s part, there are three main implied covenants.
-Firstly, once the tenant gets possession, the landlord must not substantially disturb or physically interfere with the tenant’s enjoyment of the property.
+First, once the tenant goes into possession, the landlord must not substantially disturb or physically interfere with the tenant’s enjoyment of the property.

-Both parties can also expressly agree to other covenants in the lease document.
-The most commonly found covenants apply to the tenant, specifically, the covenant to pay rent, to repair damages, not to sublet or assign the property, and to have the option to renew the lease.
+Both parties can also expressly agree to other covenants in the lease document itself.
+The most commonly found covenants apply to the tenant, specifically, the covenant to pay rent; to repair damages; not to sublet or assign the property; and to have the option to renew the lease.
 A breach of any of the covenants by either party may trigger certain remedies such as termination of the lease or the initiation of legal proceedings.